aneylon/hg-r/README.md

 ## Todo

 - [ ] - Split General map and A.S.
+- [ ] - Remove api calls from A.S.
+- [ ] - Store info in local storage with settings

 - [x] - Settings
   - [x] - read json
   - [x] - write json
-  - [ ] - refactor api calls to make updates to settings

 - [x] - Set up css variables for colors